Barrace/OpenDSA/RST/en/Development/KnapsackDynamic.rst

 .. avembed:: AV/Development/KnapsackDynamic/EmbeddedKnapsackDynamic.html ss

-Exericse 1
+Exercise 1 - What comes next in V?
 ---------------------------------------------------------------

-Fill in the blank exercise where users will input the next value that will appear in the Matrix.
+Fill in the blank exercise where users will input the next value that will appear in the top Matrix.

 .. avembed:: Exercises/Development/KnapsackDynamicEx1.html ka

-Exercise 2
+Exercise 2 - Highlight final solution
 -----------------------------------------------------

 Given the keep array and the item information, highlight from a list the final items that make it into the knapsack.